mdean75/simple-log/README.md

 # Simple Log

-Simple-log is a simple structured logger for Go, that has a minimal API to keep it ... well ... simple.
+Simple-log is a simple structured logger for Go that has a minimal API to keep it ... well ... simple.

 The inspiration for simple-log came from Dave Cheney's blog post concerning many logging packages providing too many options.
 You can read that blog post here -> https://dave.cheney.net/2015/11/05/lets-talk-about-logging.
 As per his recommendation,